alexiscampusano/The-Iconic-Stairs-in-Your-Name/README.md

-# "Your Name" Staircase Webpage
+# The Iconic Stairs in "Your Name"

 This project showcases the iconic red staircase from the Japanese animated film "Your Name" located in Suga Temple in Hida, Japan.
 The